 Should the capital outlay for your required new technology break the budget, consider taking out a business loan.
 A business loan broker will help you to navigate the complexities and find the right loan for your needs.

 For your machinery and equipment to perform at optimal levels, regular maintenance is essential.
 Make sure all parts are well-looked after, including the minor components.
 They should be well-oiled, with a quality industrial lubricant.

 And use vibration monitoring equipment to analyse and report on machine faults which are not visible to the naked eye, such as mis-alignment issues and balancing issues.
 Such testing can prevent costly breakages and breakdowns.

 5. Upgrade Your Equipment

-From computer systems, to machinery, to heavy-duty snatch straps – every piece of equipment has a lifespan.
+From computer systems, to machinery, to water treatment plants and heavy-duty snatch straps – every piece of equipment has a lifespan.
 Eventually, you’ll find that the effort required to maintain your old equipment is cost-prohibitive and there may also be safety implications of running outdated equipment.

 At this point, it is well worth upgrading your equipment.
 Doing so will likely save you time and money, as well as reducing your safety risks.

 And if you can’t afford to purchase the new equipment outright, consider financing it.
 Equipment financing provides a cost-effective way of purchasing expensive items – and is far kinder to your cashflow.

 Incentive schemes are proven methods of encouraging greater productivity, at individual and team-level, in the workplace.

 While incentive schemes are often income-related, there are a number of other popular incentives.
 Think about which incentive scheme(s) which would best suit your business, out of the following: